 This person is in charge of clearing anything left on the kitchen table (including school supplies) and wiping the table off after breakfast, lunch, and dinner.
 They will sweep the floor after dinner and tidy the bathroom.
 Once a week the entire bathroom is cleaned (toilet, tub, counters, etc).

 At this time, all of the other zones are a group effort, such as the backyard and the car.
 As I mentioned, each person is responsible for his/her room and folding his/her own laundry.
 And that’s it.
 Simple huh?
 I wish I had figured out the zone thing years ago.
 It has been such a help to me.

-Each day, our chores are a part of our daily checklist for homeschool.
+Each day, our chores in our family chore chart are a part of our daily checklist for homeschool.
 Once completed, the kids check them off and turn in their notebooks.
 I “grade” their work for the day, along with their chore.
 I do pay them based on this checklist.
 I don’t pay them just for doing the work.
 I only pay them for doing an excellent job.
-You can read more about that in the daily checklist post.

 Of course, if you adapted this idea in your home, your zones might look different.
 Your high traffic areas might not even be included in my list.
 I would suggest that you begin writing it down and, little-by-little, just tweak it until the zones seem to work for your family.

 Sometimes I do a “chore challenge” with the kids.
 Once they have their zone finished for the day, the challenge begins.
 We can play one of two ways: mom’s pick or peer judge.
 Both are pretty effective.

 In mom’s pick, I use the score cards to pick the zone that has been done the best that day.
 In my house, that person gets a bonus $.25 in their allowance for the week, but you could keep score for a period of time and reward with other things.